mennaAltear78/3D_Website/README.md

 link of the video: https://github.com/user-attachments/assets/8f022086-f90d-4960-8608-db55ab8e2f12

-where The contact is a form that interacts with the user.
+The contact is a form that interacts with the user.
-Once it detects a change in the input, it starts processing, and the change is the movement of the fox, which moves normally during the change field.
-However, the actual action is only performed when the form is submitted.
+Once it detects a change in the input, it starts processing, and the change is the movement of the fox, which moves normally during the change in the field.
+However, the actual action of running is only performed when the form is submitted.

 ![image](https://github.com/mennaAltear78/portfolio/blob/main/src/assets/Screenshot%202025-03-18%20154731.png)